Simulating

 Why is reset logic problematic?

 Reset logic can be difficult to implement correctly.
 You typically need to store the values that various properties need to be reset back to, and then reset those properties back to those values when the reset event occurs.
 Forgetting to reset properties, or resetting properties incorrectly, will introduce non-determinism across reset events.
-Issues with reset logic are often difficult and time-consuming to track down.
+Issues with reset logic are often very difficult and time-consuming to track down.

 How is reset logic avoided?